ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 This tutorial will add communication paths a layer at a time.
 A pytest test suite exhaustively tests communication paths.
 By the end of the tutorial all of the tests will pass.
 The reader can follow along and test each layer using pytest.

 The python test suite is in py/test_transit.py pytest.
-Each test will ssh to one of the test instances and perform different types of connectivity tests.
-The ssh uses the default ssh environment to log into the test instances.
+Each test will ssh to one of the test instances and perform a type of connectivity test, like executing a `curl` command to one of the other instances.
+The default ssh environment is used to log into the test instances.
 Navigate to the test [instances](https:///{DomainName}/vpc-ext/compute/vs) and notice the **Floating IP** value.
-If there are unexpected problems verify it is possible to `ssh root@FloatingIP` from your workstation.
+If there are unexpected problems - verify it is possible to `ssh root@FloatingIP` from your workstation.

 Validation was done with python 3.6.8.
 You can use docker, the .ssh directory is needed for your `id_rsa` private key file allowing the python tests to ssh to the instances: